-You’ll need to call us on 0345 301 4884 so we can send you out the relevant forms.
-We’re here Monday to Friday 8am-8pm and Saturday 8am-4pm.
+You’ll need to fill in our online form so we can send you out the relevant forms.

 How do I update my details?

-If you want to change your bank details or the way you’re paid, let us know as we can make these changes for you over the phone.
+If you want to change your bank details or the way you’re paid, let us know.

-If you want to nominate someone else to receive your payments, call us on 0345 301 4884 and we’ll send you the relevant transfer form.
-We’re here Monday to Friday 8am-8pm and Saturday 8am-4pm.
+If you want to nominate someone else to receive your payments, fill out our online form and we’ll send you the relevant transfer form.

 Once you’ve completed the form you’ll need to send it back along with any other requested documentation.
 You can email [email protected] or send it by post to E.ON Energy - FiT Transfers, Caxton Road, Bedford, MK41 0EW.

 Important: If you remove the solar panels they’ll no longer be eligible for the FiT scheme or FiT payments.
 Please also be aware that the panels can’t be transferred to another site and be eligible again for the FiT scheme.

 If you remove the solar panels you must let us know by emailing [email protected] or by writing to us at E.ON Energy, FiT, Caxton Road, Bedford, MK41 0EW and as a minimum, send us a combination of the following: